Florida Department of Health Franklin County

 FDOH Franklin and Gulf

 Sarah graduated from the University of Wisconsin – Green Bay with a Bachelor of Social Work in 2008 and a minor in Women’s Studies and Human Development.
-She received a Master of Public Health with a focus on public health practice in 2015 from the University of South Florida.
-Sarah is a board member for several community organizations, including Chemical Addictions Recovery Effort and the Gulf County Transportation Disadvantaged Council.
-She is also a member of the North Port St. Joe Project Area Coalition and Citizens of Gulf County Long Term Recovery Coalition.
+She received a Master of Public Health in Public Health Practice in 2015 from the University of South Florida.
+Sarah is a board member for several community organizations, including Gulf County Transportation Disadvantaged Council, North Port St. Joe Project Area Coalition and Citizens of Gulf County Long Term Recovery Coalition.